Gladstone Park’s “M” Streets

 After two decades of confusion, itinerant Urban Planner Edward P. Brennan stepped in with the proposal for a uniform numbering and naming scheme that, in sensible Midwestern fashion, registered both road direction and distance.
 Part of the 1909 Plan of Chicago, the initiative is variously known as “the Burnham and Brennan Plan” or just “the Burnham Plan” for Edward P. Burnham’s more prominent contributions to it.
 The idea was to simplify the hodgepodge of identical and conflicting street names and house numbers, as well as to set up a process for giving names to new roads.
 What made the plan unique was its alphabetical road naming scheme for north/south streets starting with “A” at Lake Michigan and traveling west with successive letters.

 But if one drops all the “N” and “W” directional prefixes in any kind of official capacity, such as filing a legal document or mailing a letter, there’s trouble.
 Nobody knows exactly which part of the city you mean.
-Which is why this website always clarifies Gladstone Park road names with “north” or “west” to distinguish them from same-sounding addresses found in southern and eastern parts of the city.
+Which is why this website always clarifies Gladstone Park road names with the “north” or “west” to distinguish them from same-sounding addresses found in southern and eastern parts of the city.
 This eliminates any possibility of confusing Northwest Side streets with their sister streets on Chicago’s Southside just because they have the same basic name.

-Second, the new unifying grid system set house/lot numbers consecutively according to how far they were from the center city.
-Each regular long block of streets radiating out of the Loop, or ground zero, is made up of 100 numbers and rounded off as such.
-An address numbered 364, for example, is said to be in the “300 block;” one at 1364 in the “1300 block.”
-Eight blocks of 800 numbers constitute a mile.
+The new unifying grid system also set house/lot numbers consecutively out from the center city with house numbering in Gladstone Park starting with the 5200 block at W. Foster and ending in the 6300s at the northern boundary at W. Devon.
+Each regular long block of streets radiating out of the Loop, or ground zero, is made up of 100 numbers, usually starting with 1, although not every number is used if not needed.
+An address numbered 364 is about in the middle of the “300 block;” one at 1364 is the “1300 block” of that road.
+Eight blocks of 800 numbers (1-800, 2100-2900, 4200-5000, etc.) constitute a mile.
 Odd numbers are found on the east sides of the streets, even numbers on the west.
-This scheme did more than give a house a numbered address; it also helped residents to locate any one address fairly precisely and know approximately how far away one is from another without having to consult a map.
+This scheme did more than give each house a unique numbered address; it also helped residents to locate any one address fairly precisely and then determine approximately how far away it would be from another by providing that information without requiring people to consult a map.

-By the time planners made their way westward from Lake for their northerly-traveling streets, they had already gone through the A’s through N’s, so all new north/south streets in Gladstone Park’s start with “M;” house numbering in the community starts with the 5200 block at W. Foster and ends in the 6300s at the northern boundary at W. Devon.
-Today a full 21 of the community’s 30 north-south streets have names starting with M. Using the conventional city pattern of honoring famous people, there are streets named after railroad tycoon Charles Henry Markham (N. Markham), Mayor Roswell B. Mason (N. Mason), and theater owner James Hubert McVicker (N. McVicker).
+By the time planners made their way westward from the Lake for their northerly-traveling streets to the community here, they had already gone from the A’s all the way through the N’s, leaving virtually all new north/south streets in Gladstone Park’s to be given names starting with “M.” Today a full 21 of the community’s 30 north-south streets have “M” names.
+Using the conventional city pattern of honoring famous people, there are streets named after railroad tycoon Charles Henry Markham (N. Markham), Mayor Roswell B. Mason (N. Mason), and theater owner James Hubert McVicker (N. McVicker).
 In recognition of nature, others roadways are named after flowers and trees, along with one named for a fruit tree (N. Mango).

 Meanwhile, all north-south roads in Chicago had by the 1830s been designated with the “Avenue” suffix by surveyor James Thompson, according to the 1997 The Chicago Tribune article The Long and Winding Road by Mary Breslin.
 Thus, the great majority of roadways Gladstonians live and shop on are Avenues, not Streets, Lanes, or Drives.
 The only two exceptions to the north-south Avenue rule in Gladstone Park are N. Indian Road and N. Northwest Highway.

 Knowing how the Chicago naming/numbering system works not only makes it easy to find the approximate location of a house or business in the immediate neighborhood, but also gives clues to where an address further away is.
 Invited out of the community to see your niece in a play at Smyser Elementary School at 4310 N. Melvina?
 Combining the alphabetical street name scheme with the numbering pattern, you automatically know it’s the equivalent of 9 long blocks or so south of Gladstone Park, probably across the border from Jefferson Park in the Portage Park neighborhood.
-Alphabetically, N. Melvina is somewhere between N. Meade and N. Merrimac, so that tells about how far west it is, too.
+Alphabetically, N. Melvina is somewhere between N. Meade and N. Merrimac, so that tells you about how far west it is, too.

 GLADSTONE PARK’S NORTH-SOUTH ROADS